 IM-07 January 23, 2019; IM-05 January 14, 2010; IM-37 April 4, 2006; IM-87 August 18, 2005; IM-103 October 4, 2004; IM-128 July 17, 2001

-An EU member is considered enrolled in an institution of higher education, regardless of the method of instruction:
+A household member is considered enrolled in an institution of higher education, regardless of the method of instruction if:

-- If the EU member is enrolled at least half-time in a business, technical, trade, or vocational school that normally requires a high school diploma or equivalency certificate for enrollment in the curriculum; or
+- They are enrolled at least half-time in a business, technical, trade, or vocational school that normally requires a high school diploma or equivalency certificate for enrollment in the curriculum; or

-- If the individual is enrolled in a regular curriculum at a college or university that offers degree programs regardless of whether a high school diploma is required.
+- They are enrolled in a regular curriculum at a college or university that offers degree programs regardless of whether a high school diploma is required.

 NOTE: Students enrolled in on-campus classes, internet classes, CD-ROM, DVD, Hybrid classes, and other types of courses are considered enrolled in an institution of higher education if the courses meet one of the above criteria.

-An EU member who is not enrolled in an institution of higher education at least half-time is not considered to be a student of higher education for the Food Stamp Program.
-Obtain verification from the school if the student claims to be enrolled at least half-time attendance.
+A household member who is not enrolled in an institution of higher education at least half-time is not considered to be a student of higher education for the SNAP Program.
+Obtain verification from the school if the student claims to be enrolled in at least half-time attendance.
 It is not necessary to verify part-time enrollment.

 Student eligibility is entered on the Education/Student Information (FMAJ) screen.
-Follow instructions outlined in the Adding and Updating Education/Student Information and Education Detail user guide for completing fields on the Education/Student Information (FMAJ) and Education Detail (FMAI) screens.
+Follow instructions outlined in Adding and Updating Education/Student Information and Education Detail in IM Resources for completing fields on the Education/Student Information (FMAJ) and Education Detail (FMAI) screens.

-The EU must meet all other Food Stamp eligibility requirements to be eligible for Food Stamp benefits.
+The household must meet all other eligibility requirements to be eligible for SNAP benefits.

 Student Eligibility Codes: Enter the code that applies to the student’s status